 The Division of the Humanities considers support of our doctoral students essential to the success and timely completion of the degree.
 External fellowship awards help students with financial support, develop grant-writing skills, and enhance their curriculum vitae for the subsequent job search.
 External awards, sponsored by either a public or private agency in a national competition, confer distinction on the student.

-To encourage doctoral students to apply for external funding
+We encourage doctoral students to apply for external funding

-Students must report to the Office of the Dean of Students any scholarship/fellowship received from an outside agency or organization*.
 The Associate Dean of Students will meet with students to determine the benefits of each option and consider the following factors: academic progress, teaching obligations, and financial implications.

 Divisional Summer Stipends and External Summer Awards

 Students who receive an external fellowship that is awarded explicitly for the summer term and who are eligible for a Division of the Humanities summer stipend may hold both awards concurrently.

 *Students who fail to report any outside funding are subject to the University's area disciplinary system.